 Some final thoughts on the last few weeks: I wish I was writing more, but this has been a time for conversation.
 I wish I could document the pendulum swings of emotion that I feel, hear, and observe, but I have never been good at jotting all of that down.
 What I am trying to do instead is listen, learn, and lead.

 These conditions of isolation could last longer than we expect, but they will pass.
 In the meantime, we will be present by sharing our thoughts with you here and in new, exciting forms.
 Look for Coffee with Katie to become a virtual experience.
-We will share my video conversations with smart people who are bringing their talents to help others now.
+We will share my Leading with Purpose podcast featuring conversations with smart people who are leading into the future.
 We want to hear from you, too.
 Because building a community, even if it is distant, is what we set out to do in the first place.